 Extract, Transform, and Load (ETL) is a data warehousing process that uses batch processing to help business users analyze and report on data relevant to their business focus.
-The ETL process pulls data out of the source, makes changes according to requirements, and then loads the transformed data into a database or BI platform to provide better business insights.
+Becoming increasingly popular in a modern data warehouse architecture, the ETL process pulls data out of the source, makes changes according to requirements, and then loads the transformed data into a database or BI platform to provide better business insights.
 With ETL, business leaders can make data-driven business decisions.

 Below we list 11, mostly open source ETL tools (by alphabetical order).
 However we also discuss the need to move from ETL to “No ETL”, as ELT quickly evolves to be the ultimate process in modern data and cloud environments.